Tipnos/explicit-error/explicit-error-http/README.md

 Based on the [explicit-error](explicit_error) crate, its chore tenet is to favor explicitness by inlining the error output while remaining concise.

 The key features are:
-- Explicitly mark any error wrapped in a [Result] as a [Bug].
+- Explicitly mark any error wrapped in a [Result] as a [Fault].
 A backtrace is captured and a 500 Internal Server HTTP response generated.
 - A derive macro [HttpError](derive::HttpError) to easily declare how enum or struct errors transform into an [Error], i.e. defines the generated HTTP response.
 - Inline transformation of any errors wrapped in a [Result] into an [Error].
 - Add context to errors to help debug.